AceDataCloud/OpenAIAPI/README.md

 pip3 install openai
 ```

-5. Create a sample source code file.
+5. Create an example source code file.

-Assuming we created a sample code `index.py`, the specific content is as follows:
+Assuming we create an example code `index.py`, the specific content is as follows:

 ```python
 import os